shamiul-anik/neon-snake/README.md

 A high-performance, neon-styled modernization of the classic Snake arcade game.

-Neon Snake Ultra is a single-file web game built with vanilla JavaScript.
+Neon Snake Ultra is a simple web game built with vanilla JavaScript.
 It upgrades the classic mechanics with a custom rendering engine that uses linear interpolation for smooth movement, particle effects, and a responsive layout that adapts to any device size.

 ## 🎮 Features